nanoc/nanoc.app/content/docs/3-getting-started.md

 Writing some Custom Code
 ------------------------

 There is a directory named `lib` in your nanoc site.
-In there, you can throw Ruby source files, and they'll be read and executed before the site is compiled.
+In there, you can throw Ruby source files, and they’ll be read and executed before the site is compiled.
 This is therefore the ideal place to define helper methods.

-As an example, let's add some tags to a few pages, and then let them be displayed in a clean way using a few lines of custom code.
+As an example, let’s add some tags to a few pages, and then let them be displayed in a clean way using a few lines of custom code.
 Start off by giving the "about" page some tags.
 Open `about.html` and add this to the meta section:

 <pre title="Tags to be added to the about page’s metadata"><code class="language-yaml">
 tags: